General Description Industrial: Hysteresis Permanent Magnet Clutch or Brake

 Minimal stick slip: Since torque is transmitted magnetically, there is no friction from which to break away.
 This means that static and dynamic torques are almost the same.

 To increase or decrease the amount of output drag, the units are manually adjustable.
-As the magnet poles are aligned north to south with each other, they produce the maximum amount of drag on the hysteresis disk.
-As the poles are changed from a north to south alignment, the flux passes directly through the hysteresis material, reducing the amount of drag on the hollow hub of the unit.
+As the magnet poles are aligned north to north and south to south with each other, they produce the maximum amount of drag on the disk.
+As the poles are changed from a north to south alignment, the flux passes directly through the hysteresis material, reducing the amount of drag on the bore of shaft of the unit.